 LTV refers to the potential revenue that a user could give you over the lifetime of using your app.
 It takes into account how much users have spent since they downloaded the app to predict how new users will monetize in the future.
 In fact, LTV is modeled.
 There are different methods to calculate LTV ranging from a very simple way of considering your actual LTV to more complex ways of predicting LTV.
 From a revenue perspective, it’s critical to understand your game’s ability to scale the CPI (cost per instal) < LTV (lifetime value) equation.
 You’ll want to find out how much your game can grow while keeping its revenues higher than the cost of bringing in new players.
 At the end of the day, your goal is to grow your UA spend on a ROI positive basis.

 The ratio Average Revenue Per Daily User from Ads/ LTV measures the revenue generated from ads per player.

 Accounts for the ratio Installs/Store Page Hits.
 Track how good your App Store is at getting users to download the game when they see it.

 These metrics along with store reviews, virality, IAP, cross-promo, and user acquisition metrics will give you a comprehensive picture of your game ecosystem.
 Getting the complete picture of your game performance is critical to optimize results.

 Savvy mobile publishers automate their reporting to save time on data collection and data normalization, to leverage their ability to react and make changes faster.
 This is where the Libring platform comes in handy.
 It automatically collects and organizes all your metrics in one place so you can instantly gain visibility of your overall performance.
 Libring is completely customizable so you can manage your reporting data as you see fit.
-Check us out, schedule a demo and get a 10-day free trial.
+Check us out and request a free trial.